YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

   * [Poverty] 203mm SKC (AP) or 203mm HE dual (HE); QF 120mm dual; 40mm Quad Bofors; Toolbox; Hydraulic Gear or Naval Camo

 * Desc:
->Exceptional HP, twice the base Evasion other CAs get, high Firepower and high AA - in a similar fashion to Cleveland, her stats alone justify her rating and the skills are just icing on the cake.
-She won't hit as often as Wichita or as hard as Chicago, but she's more consistent and much harder to kill.
+>Exceptional HP, twice the base Evasion other CAs get, good Firepower and high AA: in a similar fashion to Cleveland, her stats alone justify her rating and the skills are just window dressing, with the Indianapolis-related buff in particular being wholly irrelevant (as her sister is way too weak to be worth consideration).
+She won't hit as often as Wichita or as hard as Chicago, but she's cheap, damn hard to kill and consistent.

 ![CA](/Images-for-the-Guide/WichitaChibi.png "USS Wichita") - **[USS Wichita](https://azurlane.koumakan.jp/Wichita)**
 * Skill: